run-ai/docs/docs/Researcher/best-practices/env-variables.md

 * ``POD_INDEX`` -  An index number (0, 1, 2, 3....) for a specific Pod within the Job.
 This is useful for Hyperparameter Optimization to allow easy mapping to individual experiments.
 The Pod index will remain the same if restarted (due to a failure or preemption).
 Therefore, it can be used by the Researcher to identify experiments.
 * ``POD_UUID`` - a unique identifier for the Pod. if the Pod is restarted, the Pod UUID will change.

+## GPU Allocation

+Run:AI provides an environment variable, visible inside the container, to help identify the number of GPUs allocated for the container.
+Use `RUNAI_NUM_OF_GPUS`

 ## Usage Example in Python